fluxcd/flux/site/helm-get-started.md

 change the `image` argument.

-Replace `YOURUSER` in `https://github.com/YOURUSER/flux-get-started/edit/master/releases/mongodb.yaml` with your Github ID, open the URL in your browser, edit the file, change the `tag:` line to the following:
+Replace `YOURUSER` in `https://github.com/YOURUSER/flux-get-started/edit/master/releases/mongodb.yaml` with your GitHub ID, open the URL in your browser, edit the file, change the `tag:` line to the following:

 ```yaml